UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_t_rand.rst

 chosen during randomization.
 The sum of all weights could be any value since each individual probability is equal to individual_weight/sum_of_weights.

-The given weight is assigned to the range as a whole, i.e. each value within the range has a fraction of the given weight.
-This behavior can be changed to assigning the given weight equally to each value within the range by using ``set_range_weight_default_mode(INDIVIDUAL_WEIGHT)`` (EXCEPT for the real and time types). ::
+The given weight is assigned to the range as a whole, i.e. each value within the range has an equal fraction of the given weight.
+This mode can be changed to assigning the given weight equally to each value within the range by using ``set_range_weight_default_mode(INDIVIDUAL_WEIGHT)`` (EXCEPT for the real and time types). ::

     integer          := rand_range_weight(weight_vector, [msg_id_panel])